milasoft64/Disk2Easyflash-v1/README.md

 ## Windows Instructions

 Run the .exe file under Windows for the menu-driven CRT creator.
+It will read disk images from the SAME folder (and subfolders).
+The same commands above will also work.
+Example: **disk2easyflash.exe --crt pacman.d64 pacman.crt**

 Versions for Mac and Linux can be created using the Python script.

 <a name="windows-bottom"></a>